-“Spalling” is the tendency for flecks or shards to come off of the surface of a material; it’s the bane of anyone working with protective surfaces, since many of these—from concrete to ballistic glass—tend to spall under impact, and those little fast moving flecks can be dangerous.
-When it comes to ballistic glass, a great deal of a laminator’s art is invested in combining materials and membranes in order to get the full advantage of the strength and clarity of materials like acrylic while minimizing spall.
-But there’s one situation where laminators can turn spalling to their advantage, and that’s “one-way” ballistic glass.
+“Spalling” is the tendency for flecks or shards to come off of the surface of a material.
+It’s the bane of anyone working with protective surfaces, since many of these—from concrete to ballistic glass—tend to spall under the impact, and those little fast-moving flecks can be dangerous.
+In the manufacturing of ballistic glass, a great deal of a laminator’s art comes down to their ability to combine materials, resin, and membranes in order to get the full advantage of the strength and clarity of materials like acrylic, glass, and polycarbonate while minimizing spall.
+But there’s one situation where laminators can turn spalling to their advantage: creating “one-way” ballistic glass.

 Exotic Ballistic Glass

-As the name implies, “one-way” (or “unidirectional”) ballistic glass stops bullets heading one way, but let’s them through the other.
-For example, a soldier at a checkpoint is protected from a spray of small-arms fire, but able to shoot back without leaving the safety of his post.
+As the name implies, “one-way” (or “unidirectional”) ballistic glass stops bullets heading one way, but lets them through the other.
+For example, “one-way” glass can protect soldiers at a checkpoint from a spray of small-arms fire, but still, allow them to return fire without leaving the safety of their post.

-At first brush, this seems pretty counterintuitive.
-After all, most structural surfaces are basically symmetrical: a cinderblock wall stops a bullet regardless of which direction it’s headed, and flying through a windshield is just as uncomfortable if you’re coming or going.
-As Shawn Thomas explains it, spalling is what makes one-way glass’s counter-intuitive behavior possible.
+This seems pretty counterintuitive, at first.
+Most structural surfaces are basically symmetrical: a cinderblock wall stops a bullet regardless of which direction it’s headed, and flying through a windshield is just as uncomfortable if you’re coming or going.
+According to Shawn Thomas, spalling is what makes one-way glass’s counterintuitive behavior possible.

 Shawn Thomas works for Protective Armored Services, a world-class laminator producing all manner of protective transparencies for government, transportation, commercial, and residential applications.
-According to Thomas, the secret to making one-way glass is using layering and lamination to control how the material spalls and absorbs shock.
-In this way the glass forces bullets heading in one direction to waste significantly more energy than those headed the other way.
+Thomas explains that the secret to making one-way glass is using layering and lamination to control how the material spalls and absorbs shock.
+In this way, the glass forces bullets heading in one direction to waste significantly more energy than those headed the other way.

-When the people behind the barrier return fire, their bullets do not have to contend with the hard acrylic: they pop through the softer polycarbonate and burst out of the acrylic, throwing off shards and emerging largely undeterred.
+When the people behind the barrier return fire, their bullets do not have to contend with the hard acrylic: they pop through the softer polycarbonate first, retaining their sharp, cutting form.
+They can then burst out of the acrylic, throwing off shards and emerging largely undeterred.